Clique number of tournaments: Introduction

 This gives an alternative definition for the dichromatic number, which naturally leads to the following definition of the \emph{clique number of a digraph}\footnote{This definition was introduced during a discussion between the authors and St\'ephan Thomass\'e in Sète during the \href{https://project.inria.fr/anrdigraphs/meetings/}{fifth ANR Digraphs meeting}.}

+Observe that, given an undirected graph $G$, $\olra G$ has a unique backedge graph, namely $G$, and thus $\diomega(\olra G) = \omega(G)$.
+So this definition generalises clique number of graphs to digraphs.

-We point out that although this is the first time (up to our knowledge), that this definition formally appears, the idea of looking at the clique number of ordered digraphs is not new, and in the nice survey \cite{NSS23}, Nguyen, Scott and Seymour study (amongst other things) the clique number of backedge graphs of tournaments, so the idea was clearly in their minds.
+Between the time we submitted the paper and its publication, we discovered that the definition of $\diomega$ had already been introduced in Ilhee Kim's thesis~\cite{K13} (see Chapter 5), where he proves, in particular, the first output of Theorem~\ref{thm:stable_by_subst} (see Theorem 5.4.5 in the thesis).
+His proof is quite different from ours and a bit longer.
+We also point out that, in~\cite{NSS23}, Nguyen, Scott, and Seymour study (among other things) the clique number of backedge graphs of tournaments, without formally defining any particular parameter such as $\diomega$, suggesting anyway that the idea was on their minds.

 Obviously, since $\omega(G)\leq \chi(G)$ for any graph $G$, we also have $\diomega(D)\leq \dic(D)$ for any digraph $D$.
 In the context of graphs, since there are families of graphs with clique number $2$ but an arbitrarily large chromatic number, there has been in the past decades a very important amount of work dedicated to the study of so-called $\chi$-bounded classes of graphs, that is classes for which $\chi$ is bounded above by a function of $\omega$.
 See~\cite{SS20} for a survey on $\chi$-boundedness.
-Analogously, we say that a class of digraphs is \emph{$\dic$-bounded} if there exists $f$ such that for every digraph $D \in \mathcal C$, $\dic(D) \leq f(\diomega(D))$.
+Analogously, we say that a class of digraphs is \emph{$\dic$-bounded} if there exists an increasing function $f$ such that for every digraph $D \in \mathcal C$, $\dic(D) \leq f(\diomega(D))$.
 The object of the paper is to give first results and conjectures about clique number of tournaments and $\dic$-bounded classes of tournaments.
 We briefly discuss clique number of general digraphs in Section~\ref{sec:conclusion}.

-Note that another definition of $\dic$-boundedness is given in~\cite{ACN21} where the clique number of a digraph $D$ is defined as the maximum size of a transitive tournament contained in $D$.
-(More precisely, it is defined as the size of a maximum clique of the underlying of $D$, but since an orientation of the complete graphs on $2^k$ vertices contains $TT_k$, if a class of oriented graphs is $\dic$-bounded for one notion, it is also $\dic$-bounded for the other).
+Note that another definition of $\dic$-boundedness is given in~\cite{ACN21} where the clique number of a digraph $D$ is defined as the maximum size of a transitive tournament contained in $D$\footnote{More precisely, it is defined as the size of a maximum clique of the underlying of $D$, but since any orientation of the complete graphs on $2^k$ vertices contains a transitive tournament on $k$ vertices, if a class of oriented graphs is $\dic$-bounded for one notion, it is also $\dic$-bounded for the other.}.
 Such a definition does not give a lower bound on the dichromatic number, which is the reason why we were looking for another definition.
+Observe that for every digraph $D$, $\diomega(D)$ is at most the size of a largest transitive tournament of $D$, so being $\dic$-bounded using this former definition of clique number implies being $\dic$-bounded using our new notion.